Eat the Elephant: Promotion and release

 In early 2017, the band announced they had signed a worldwide-release record deal with label BMG for releasing their fourth album.
 Keenan and Howerdel chose BMG because they allowed them to retain complete artistic control over album; the contract was signed without any requests to hear any of the music, something they found encouraging.
 Two separate tours were announced for the year, one that ran in April and May, and one that ran from October to December.
 The tours were done to reconnect both the band and the public with the band's music, and to help inspire the band to finish up the album.
 Two new songs were debuted at concerts; "Feathers" in April and "Hourglass" in May.
 While Howerdel initially stated that the band had the intention of releasing the album in 2017, later comments by Keenan indicated that the album would more likely release in 2018.

 On October 13, 2017, the band released a fifteen-second trailer teasing something called "The Doomed", though not revealing if it was a song or album title.
 Three days later, it was revealed to be a song, and the band released "The Doomed" as the album's first single.
 On November 16, 2017, a music video, directed by Jeremy Danger and Travis Shinn, was released for the song.
 The video features the five band members, in black and white, looking pensive and bleak, with little movement other than slowly looking towards, or away from, the camera, with alternative white and black backdrops.
 On January 1, 2018, the band released the second song from the album, "Disillusioned".
 A week later, Howerdel stated that the album was on track for a second quarter 2018 release time frame.
 On February 5, 2018, the band announced the final name of the album, Eat the Elephant, its release date, April 20, 2018, and released another song ahead of the album - "TalkTalk".
 A fourth song, "So Long, and Thanks for All the Fish", was premiered on BBC Radio 1 a week prior to the album's release.
 A limited-edition box set of the album was also released, featuring an album-length holographic film shot by Steven Sebring.
 This inclusion led the band to bill Eat the Elephant as the "world's first hologram album".
 The holographic film was created after the album was completed, and had little input from the band members themselves.
 A 2D music video based on the holographic footage was released for "The Contrarian" in June 2018 as well.

 The album debuted at number 3 on the US Billboard 200 chart, their fourth album to debut in the top 4 of the chart, and debuted in the top 10 of 8 other country's top 10 charts.
 As of June 2018, the album had sold just under 100,000 copies.
-The band will tour extensively throughout 2018 in promotion of the album, including North American dates in May, October, and November, and European dates in June and December.
+The band toured extensively throughout 2018 in promotion of the album, including North American dates in May, October, and November, and European dates in June and December.